Friday, July 31, 2009

-By functional we mean a coherent and comprehensive rationale directly related to why one should stand perpendicular to the ground.
-Frequently we hear: "Yang Style always stands this way", "my teacher said so", "it is for centering", "it aligns the acupuncture points with the ground", etc. and it leaves us wondering.
+By functional, we mean a coherent and comprehensive rationale directly related to why one should stand perpendicular to the ground.
+Frequently, we hear: "Yang Style always stands this way," "My teacher said so, "It is for centering," "It aligns the acupuncture points with the ground," etc., and it leaves us wondering.

 This article referred to Cook Ding's Kitchen: September 2009. https://cookdingskitchen.blogspot.com/2009/09/ As Wustyle.com in Hong Kong reports: "In 1916 Grand Master Wu Chien Chuan, along with other famous Wushu experts of the time Yang Shao Hou, Yang Cheng Fu, Hsu Sheng Chi Tzu Hsiu, Sun Lu T'ang, Liu En Shou, Liu Tsai Chen, Chang Chung Yuan, Tong Lian Chi, Chiang Teng Tsui, Hsing Shih Ju and others established the Beijing Institute of Physical Education."